judsonlmoore/judsonlmoore.com/_posts/blog/2000-10-14-meeting-papa-roach.markdown

 ---
 title:			Meeting Papa Roach On Tour In Hamburg Germany
 date:			2000-10-14 19:00:00 Z
 categories:		Germany
 tags:			Germany
   - Music
   - Papa Roach
   - Rotary
   - RYE
 author:			judsonlmoore
 excerpt:		I met Papa Roach in Hamburg on the last night of their first European tour, and had one of the best nights of my entire life!
 layout:			post
+image:			../assets/images/

 ---